 If the answer is yes to most of them; avoid credit cards.

-Now in most countries, you can’t avoid credit cards completely.
-You need them for certain purchases.
+In some countries, you can’t avoid credit cards completely.
+You need them for certain purchases like in the US, it is mandatory for boarding in hotels.
 In that case, choose the one which has no fancy features/benefits and no annual maintenance fees.

 The most important step to reaching financial freedom is living below the means (spending less than you earn).
 Today, I spend only what I need and buy luxuries that I can afford.
 Hence I decided to simply move to a standard debit card.
 I don’t want to load up my head with silly things about what to pay and when.
 We get limited hours in a day.